 - Increase in the Use of Internet

 The job of a tester is to determine the quality of the product to enable management to make informed decisions about its readiness to ship.
 From this perspective, it’s pretty clear that both security testing and functional testing fall within the broader umbrella ‘software testing’.
 Yet, there are some major differences between security testing and functional testing, some of which are given below :

-- Code Complexity: The thumb rule for testing in case of code complexity is basically the same in both functional and security testing.
-This principle is- the more complex the code, the larger likelihood it has to have functional bugs.
-Generally, the complexity of the code and security vulnerabilities are directly proportional to each other.
+- Code Complexity: Rule for software testing in terms of code complexity is not so different.
+The higher the code complexity, the more the existence of functional bugs.
+Generally, the complexity of the code and security vulnerabilities is directly proportional to each other.